Skip to main content

 8 mentions Positive Neutral Negative

 Overall, players find the grinding aspect of the game to be tedious and unnecessarily punishing, often comparing it to free games laden with ads.
-While some levels are challenging yet brief, the overall experience is marred by repetitive tasks that detract from enjoyment.
+While some levels offer a challenge that keeps retries engaging, the overall experience is marred by repetitive tasks and unintuitive mechanics that detract from enjoyment.

 • “You'll need a second life for grinding.”